Former No. 1 Wozniacki beats Olympic champion Puig in Sydney

 The match pivoted on eighth game when Johnson was finally able to draw level on his sixth breakpoint chance.
 He then began to serve more confidently, taking the ninth game with his sixth ace of the match and breaking Robert again to end the set.

-Jiri Vesely, who won his only ATP title to date in Auckland in 2015, advanced to the second round with a 6-4, 6-3 win over Horacio Zeballos, while Robin Haase beat New Zealand qualifier Finn Tearney 6-4, 7-5.
+Also advancing were Jiri Vesely, who won his only ATP title to date in Auckland in 2015, and Robin Haase.

 Comments